-Cloud Services
+Cloud Samina

-We started providing public cloud services in 2013 and private and hybrid cloud services in 2014,
+We started providing public cloud services in 2013.

-- Public Cloud Services.
 Our public cloud services are currently provided through our cooperation with Microsoft.
 In particular, we provide: (i) infrastructure as a service, or IAAS, (ii) platform as a service, or PAAS, and (iii) software as a service, or SAAS, to our enterprise and individual customers on the public cloud.
 Windows Azure service provides our customers with a one-stop shop to purchase a portion of the pooled computing resources, control the applications uploaded to the virtual servers and/or access to the applications run by various operators on the cloud infrastructure, and pay on an on-demand basis.
-Through Office365 services, we provide our customers with not only the complete Office applications, but also business-class email, file sharing and HD video conferencing, all working together and connected in the public cloud so that customers can have access to everything they need to run their business from anywhere. - Private and Hybrid Cloud Services.
-We expanded our services to provide private cloud and hybrid services through our partnership with IBM in 2014.
-In October 2016, IBM cloud services (previously known as Bluemix) were made generally available in China through the collaboration with us.
-In particular, we (i) provide the infrastructure of IBM Cloud combined with the latest technologies of IBM (ii) are responsible for the end-to-end operation of IBM Cloud in China; and (iii) provide a comprehensive set of services, such as IoT and Cloudant, to China's burgeoning developer community.
-Our services provided a set of tools for China's software developers to efficiently develop new apps and technologies based on readily available models.
+Through Office365 services, we provide our customers with not only the complete Office applications, but also business-class email, file sharing and HD video conferencing, all working together and connected in the public cloud so that customers can have access to everything they need to run their business from anywhere.